rocket-pool/old.docs.rocketpool.net/src/guides/node/config-docker.md

 :::::::

 And with that, your Execution client is all set!

 ::::: tab External

-For an externally managed fallback Execution client, the next screen will prompt you for the URLs of its HTTP-based RPC (web3) API and its Websocket-based RPC API:
+For an externally managed Execution client, the next screen will prompt you for the URLs of its HTTP-based RPC (web3) API and its Websocket-based RPC API:

 <center>